-I Am My Brother's Keeper
+Brother's or Sister's Keeper

-We often use the phrase "I Am My Brother's Keeper."
+We often use the phrase "I Am My Brother's or Sister's Keeper."

 Take a moment and discuss what that phrase really means to you and your work group.
 Once an accident occurs it is impossible to take it back.